-Purchase Intent or buyer’s intent is a total game-changer when it comes to marketing your product or service.
+Purchase Intent or buyer’s intent is a total game-changer when marketing your product or service.

-In order to find the purchase intent, you have to look at demographics, engagement, past purchases, and how they interact with your marketing messaging.
-You have to look at all these different factors to determine whether or not your customer is ready to purchase.
+To find the purchase intentions, you must look at demographics, engagement, past purchases, and how they interact with your marketing messaging.
+Interpreting all these factors determines whether or not your customer is ready to purchase.

-Purchase intent can help you determine who to remarket to, as well as how to price and package your product or service.
-And if you have some customers that need more nurturing, you can also market more of your information-rich content towards them so that they can build some trust and feel more confident to buy from you.
+Purchase intent help if you have some customers that need more nurturing.
+You can market more of your information-rich content to them so that they can build some trust and feel more confident to buy from you.

 Every business needs a good marketing strategy to be successful and profitable.
 And wouldn’t it be amazing to be able to predict your revenue growth more accurately?

-Knowing what stage of your marketing funnel your customers are at and knowing if they’re ready to buy, or need more nurturing, is essential for successful marketing.
+Knowing at what stage of your marketing funnel your customers are and whether they’re ready to buy, or need more nurturing, is essential for successful marketing.

-If you want to understand the buying behaviors of your existing customers, or your target market, you should look at the intent data of your business.
-This will give you a good idea if you’re on the right track and what tweaks you need to make in your marketing strategy.
+If you want to understand the buying behaviors of your existing customers, or your target market, look at the intent data of your business.

 Have you noticed how every major website and app now asks for your permission to track your activity?
-They do this so they can target specific ads to you based on your buying behavior and interests.
+They do this to target specific ads to you based on your buying behavior and interests.

 The more these are catered toward you specifically, the more likely you’ll buy, especially if you’ve been searching online for a solution to a problem.